 There are many applications of directional analysis relating to surfaces.
-These include: analyzing and mapping surface aspect (e.g. the d.rast.arrow function in GRASS, the aspect generation tools of Landserf, SAGA, TAS (now superseded by Whitebox, ArcGIS and TNTMips), which is defined as the direction of the surface gradient (as opposed to the magnitude of the gradient — see Figure 4‑80); analyzing and modeling flow directions and friction as part of hydrological and similar studies (e.g. local drainage directions such as the lddcreate function in PCRaster, the Flow function in Idrisi, and the FlowDirection function in the ArcGIS Spatial Analyst hydrology toolset); and analyses relating to the lighting of surfaces, as part of solar energy analysis, lighting for visualization, and for visibility analysis (e.g. in the ArcGIS 3D Analyst and Spatial Analyst toolsets).
+These include: analyzing and mapping surface aspect (e.g. the d.rast.arrow function in GRASS, the aspect generation tools of Landserf, SAGA, Whitebox, ArcGIS and TNTMips).
+Aspect is defined as the direction of the surface gradient (as opposed to the magnitude of the gradient — see Figure 4‑81); analyzing and modeling flow directions and friction as part of hydrological and similar studies (e.g. local drainage directions such as the lddcreate function in PCRaster, the Flow function in Idrisi, and the FlowDirection function in the ArcGIS Spatial Analyst hydrology toolset); and analyses relating to the lighting of surfaces, as part of solar energy analysis, lighting for visualization, and for visibility analysis (e.g. in the ArcGIS 3D Analyst and Spatial Analyst toolsets).
 Each of these topics is discussed in some detail in Chapter 6, Surface and Field Analysis.

 Figure 4‑81 Slope and aspect plot, Mt St Helens data, USA

 Figure 4‑82 Wind flow grid simulation using WindNinja